liferay/liferay-docs/developer/frameworks/articles/back-end-frameworks/05-service-bus/02-creating-destination.markdown

 are based on destination configurations and registered as OSGi services.
 Service Bus detects the destination services and manages their associated destinations.

-Here are the general steps for creating a destination.
+Here are the steps for creating a destination.
 The example configurator class that follows demonstrates these steps.

 1. Create an `activate(BundleContext)` method in your component.
 Then create a [`BundleContext`](https://osgi.org/javadoc/r4v43/core/org/osgi/framework/BundleContext.html)